Updating Ombi¶

 - Start Ombi again.

-This only works for develop releases, and is very beta.
+This script only works for develop releases and should be considered beta.

-Do not use unless you know what you are doing with powershell.
+Do not use unless you know what you are doing.

 You can download the script from here.

-You will need to pass parameters to the script when calling it for it to work, and it will need to be run as an administrator.
+You will need to pass arguments to the script when calling it for it to work.
+The script must be run as an Administrator.

 - ApiKey